 - Adjust work heights − work without bending over.

-- Bend at the knees and hips, not at the back.
+- Bend at your knees and hips, not at your back.

 - Carry several smaller loads or use a cart.